 A parliamentary report of 1777 recorded parish workhouses in operation at Lamborne (for up to 40 inmates), Navestock (25), and Willingale Spain (12).

 The Ongar workhouse was built in 1830 at Stanford Rivers.
-Serving an incorporation of nine parishes, and accommodating around 100 inmates, it was one of the last workhouses to be built before the great Poor Law Amendment Act of 1834.
-Its most distinctive feature was its central hub, from whose windows the workhouse master could obtain a clear view of the inmates in their various exercise yards.
+It accommodated around 100 inmates and served an incorporation of nine parishes (Abbotts Roothing, Bobbingworth, Greensted, Shetley, Stanford Rivers, Stapleford Abbot, Stapleford Tawney, Stondon Massey, Little Laver and Great Warley) formed under Gilbert's Act.
+The building's most distinctive feature was its central hub, from whose windows the workhouse master could obtain a clear view of the inmates in their various exercise yards.
 This was still a relatively novel feature — other early examples can be found in the Caistor workhouse of 1801, and the Thurgarton Incorporation workhouse of 1824.
-However, at Ongar, the hub projected only at the rear of the main building.
+At Ongar, however, the hub projected only at the rear of the main building.